vpidev/t-sql-styleguide/README.md

 *Why?*: Easily identify the column that uniquely identifies a record

-*Why?*: unambigous column names during joins
+*Why?*: unambiguous column names during joins

 ###### [Style [S006](#style-s006)]

 - Foreign Key Fields should match the primary key name, include _FK at the end of the field name in place of _PK

-*Why?*: unambigous column names during joins
+*Why?*: unambiguous column names during joins

 ###### [Style [S007](#style-s007)]